Bryson Tiller (basketball)

-Bryson Tiller is an American college basketball player for the Kansas Jayhawks of the Big 12 Conference.
+Bryson Tiller is an American college basketball player for the Missouri Tigers of the Southeastern Conference (SEC).
+He previously played for the Kansas Jayhawks.
 He played high school basketball for Pace Academy in Atlanta, where he was rated a consensus five-star recruit and one of the top players in the 2025 recruiting class.
 Tiller joined Overtime Elite (OTE) after his freshman season at Pace, helping his team win back-to-back OTE league titles in 2023 and 2024 before committing to Kansas.

 Early life and high school career

 Tiller attended Pace Academy in Atlanta during his freshman year, averaging 12.2 points, 7.7 rebounds, and 1.3 blocks per game.
 He earned class 2A honorable mention all-state honors from The Atlanta Journal-Constitution.
 Tiller also played for Atlanta Xpress in the Amateur Athletic Union (AAU) circuit at the under-17 level, starting in the summer after the eighth grade.

 Recruiting

 Tiller was considered a consensus four-star recruit.
 On November 16, 2024, he committed to playing college basketball for Kansas over offers from Auburn, Georgia Tech, and Indiana.